-Happy Mardi Gras!!!
-Ok, so I’m a day early, but it’s Monday morning and thought we could all do with starting the week on a high!
-Other than flashy parades and copious amounts of drinking, those of us who don’t hail from New Orleans really don’t know a hell of a lot about the big day.
-Husband and I knew a little more about it from books we’d read and some documentaries we’d seen, but we knew there was still a lot we didn’t understand.
-So when we made our return to New Orleans late last year, we decided to visit Mardi Gras World to learn a little more.
+Other than flashy parades and copious amounts of drinking, those of us not from New Orleans really don’t know a hell of a lot about Mardi Gras.
+Before our last trip to New Orleans I’d read a few books about it and seen some documentaries, but there was still a lot I didn’t understand.
+So we decided to visit Mardi Gras World to learn a little more.
 Before we get to that, let’s look at the basics…

 WHAT IS ‘MARDI GRAS’?

 Those of you familiar with Easter celebrations have probably heard of Ash Wednesday.
 And if you’re an Aussie kid, you’ve definitely heard of Shrove Tuesday and ate pancakes for breakfast at school to celebrate; Mardi Gras, which translates as “Fat Tuesday,” is the same thing as Shrove Tuesday, falling the day before Ash Wednesday.

 GREAT, BUT WHAT DOES THAT HAVE TO DO WITH THE PARADES AND PARTIES THAT GO ON IN NEW ORLEANS?